-Each participant will receive an IVR containing 182 mg VCV (MK-4176), 30 mg MK-2048, 182 mg VCV (MK-4176) + 30 mg MK-2048 or placebo.
+Each participant will be randomized to receive either an IVR containing 91 mg VCV (MK-4176) + 10 mg MK-2048 or an IVR containing 182 mg VCV (MK-4176) + 30 mg MK-2048.
 The IVR will be worn for approximately 28 consecutive days.
-It will be inserted into the vagina, by the participant (or clinician, if necessary) at the Enrollment Visit and removed by participant (or clinician, if necessary) on Study Visit Day 28.
+It will be inserted into the vagina by the participant (or clinician, if necessary) at the Enrollment Visit and removed by participant (or clinician, if necessary) on Study Visit Day 28.
 The participant will be followed for approximately 7 days following IVR removal.